Brenzee/audits/README.md

 ## About me

 My name is Brendons, people know me as BK.
-I am a software developer speciliazied in Web3 for almost 3 years.
+I am a software developer specialized in Web3 for almost 3 years.
 In my free time I participate in Smart Contract audit competitions.

 ### Audit Contest Profiles